deltice/test-site/docs/en/doc1.md

 ### Language Configurations

 If you wish to support websites for other languages, the `languages.js` file provides a list of what languages you wish to enable.
 Files in the `i18n` folder will provide localized versions of various strings.
+More details on how to handle translations with crowdin can be found [here](/docs/en/doc2.md).

 If you only wish to have an English version of your site, the `i18n` folder and the `languages.js` file are not necessary to run Docusaurus and should be deleted.